-- The outcomes are measured, not counted. - The entire area under the curve and above the x-axis is equal to one. - Probability is found for intervals of x values rather than for individual x values. - $P(c \le x \le d)$ is the probability that the random variable X is in the interval between the values c and d. $P(c \le x \le d)$ is the area under the curve, above the x-axis, to the right of c and the left of d. - P(x = c) = 0 The probability that x takes on any single individual value is zero.
+- The outcomes are measured, not counted. - The entire area under the curve and above the x-axis is equal to one. - Probability is found for intervals of x values rather than for individual x values. - P(c < x < d) is the probability that the random variable X is in the interval between the values c and d.
+P(c < x < d) is the area under the curve, above the x-axis, to the right of c and the left of d. - P(x = c) = 0 The probability that x takes on any single individual value is zero.
 The area below the curve, above the x-axis, and between x = c and x = c has no width, and therefore no area (area = 0).
 Since the probability is equal to the area, the probability is also zero. - $P(c \le x \le d)$ is the same as $P(c \le x \le d)$ because probability is equal to area.

 We will find the area that represents probability by using geometry, formulas, technology, or probability tables.
-In general, calculus is needed to find the area under the curve for many probability density functions.
+In general, integral calculus is needed to find the area under the curve for many probability density functions.
 When we use formulas to find the area in this textbook, the formulas were found by using the techniques of integral calculus.
-However, because most students taking this course have not studied calculus, we will not be using calculus in this textbook.